• Skip to main content

 Since I taught my kids their alphabet when they were two or three years old, most of them weren’t ready to learn sounds that early.
 So I taught letter sounds after they knew their letters.
 Here is my favorite printable for teaching letter sounds.

 Phonemic awareness is the ability to play with sounds in words.
 In recent months I’ve done a lot of study on this, and I’ve learned that this really is key in helping kids become proficient readers.
 The good news is that it’s easy to teach, and it only takes a few minutes a day.
-But you need to do this for some time, and it should continue even after you start teaching reading.
+You should continue phonemic awraeness instruction after you start teaching reading.

 TEACH BLENDING USING SUCCESSIVE BLENDING